front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### Removed deprecations in `Button` component

-The properties that were tagged as deprecated in `theme/components/atoms/Button/Button.js` have been removed in this release:
+The properties that were tagged as deprecated in `theme/components/atoms/Button/Button.js` before version 2.0 have been removed in this release:

 - `appearance` should now be used instead of `primary`, `icon`, `link` and `warning`.
 - `state` should now be used instead of `disabled` and `pending`.